 Niklas' brother Fabian, three years his senior, was also a talented footballer in his youth and even rejected an offer to join Mainz's U19 side to focus on his academic studies.
 "Technically, he was more gifted than me," Niklas once said.
 "But I had a different mentality.
 I didn't always go out partying!"

 Fabian ended up earning a football scholarship to the St. Francis College in Brooklyn, New York, where he studied a degree in Business Management, Economics and Finance.
+He now works just down the road from his younger brother as the coach of FC Sportfreunde, an amateur club based on Säbener Straße, which is where Bayern's training ground is located.

 8) Boateng fan